 Contact Councilmember Hollums - email@example.com

 I have been a resident of Covington since 1988.
-While living in Covington, I have been active in numerous organizations, including Covington Days, Covington Kiwanis Club, Covington Merchants Association, Covington Community Council and I have been the past chair of the Covington Chamber of Commerce.
-I have also been involved with Reach Out Covington, Children's Miracle Network Telethon and I was voted Kiwanian of the Year 1993.
-I currently serve as the co-chair of the Covington Economic Development Council.
-I also participate in Sound Cities Association, and sit on the Growth Management Planning Council.
+While living here, I have been active in numerous organizations including: President of Covington Days, Covington Kiwanis Club, Covington Merchants Association, Covington Community Council, Chair of the Covington Chamber of Commerce, as well as the co-chair of the Covington Economic Development Council.
+I have also been involved with Reach Out Covington, Children's Miracle Network Telethon and I was voted Kiwanian of the Year in 1993.
+Previously, I have sat on the King County Flood Control District Advisory Committee, Kent Chamber Board of Directors, King County Growth Management Planning Council and was chosen as the 2014 Covington Citizen of the Year.

-My wife, Michele, and I enjoy living in Covington, and we look forward to continue raising our family in this great city.
+My wife Michele and I enjoy living in Covington and we look forward to continue raising our family in this great city.
+Covington -- Growing Towards Greatness!

 Contact Mayor Wagner - firstname.lastname@example.org